Student using a laptop quiz with a 10-minute timer, notebook, and memory icons to show the 10-minute quiz method for improving focus and learning.

 The 10-minute quiz method is a short learning routine where you answer a small set of quiz questions every day, then quickly review your mistakes.

+The goal is not to get a perfect score.
 The goal is to wake up your memory, sharpen your focus, and build knowledge through repetition and curiosity.

+That is it.
 No complicated system.
 No giant notebook.
 No three-hour study marathon that ends with you staring at the wall like your brain has resigned.

 Why 10 Minutes Works So Well